 Public forums are available on our websites, and they may include text, photographs and videos that are accessible to the general public.
 Unless we tell you otherwise, any information you disclose in these areas may become public information.

 You should use caution when deciding to disclose personal information in these areas.

-This Notice is effective May 31, 2016.
+This Notice is effective June 15, 2017.
 We reserve the right to alter this Notice at our discretion.
-Any change to this Notice will be posted on our website in a timely manner.
+Any change to this Notice will be posted on our Sites in a timely manner.